themindfuldev/tiagorg.github.io-source/_i18n/en/_posts/2014-01-01-article-boosting-applications-with-rest-and-backbone-js.md

 ---
 {% include JB/setup %}

-On January, 2014 I published an article (in Portuguese) at Java Magazine #123, about smart client-side applications, comparing them with other web application styles such as Java web frameworks.
+On January, 2014 I published an article (in Portuguese) in Java Magazine #123, about smart client-side applications, comparing them with other web application styles such as Java web frameworks.

 [Article Boosting applications with REST and Backbone.js - DevMedia](http://www.devmedia.com.br/turbinando-aplicacoes-com-rest-e-backbone-js/29692)